 Planning a wedding is challenging enough.
 There’s so much planning and preparation that goes into making sure your special day goes the way you’ve always imagined.
 Throwing a global pandemic into the mix makes things even more difficult.

-If you recently got engaged and are now in the process of planning your wedding, there are now so many additional factors that you have to take into consideration.
+If you recently got engaged and are now planning your wedding, there are now so many additional factors that you have to consider.
 That doesn’t mean you can’t get married, though.
 Despite the extra planning and precautions, planning (and having) a wedding is still very much possible.

 A decent amount of the planning process involves meeting with potential vendors and venues.
 While the pandemic may have affected in-person meetings, we have the advantage of living in a digital age.
 A decent amount of planning weddings during COVID-19 will likely involve virtual appointments.
 You can schedule and hold meetings via Skype, Zoom, Google Hangouts, or FaceTime.

 To narrow down your list of potential vendors and venues, visit different websites, and read reviews from past clients.
 Once you have an idea of who you like best, start making phone calls or sending emails to set up virtual appointments.

 During your meetings, vendors can give you live examples of their work.
 Venues can take you on a virtual walk-through of their facilities.
 All of this allows you to see who is going to be the best fit for your wedding.

 Some components of your planning, particularly the wedding gown, need to be done in person.
 With restrictions on group gatherings, boutiques likely have limits on how many people can be in the store at one time.
 They may also be limiting their appointments.
 Check out different shops online and browse their selections.
 Then call ahead of time to schedule a time to come in and try on dresses.